-Find out more about: BTN press releases
+Find out more about: BTN Soccer Report

-Four weeks are in the books, but the bowl picture remains a work-in-progress—as usual To review: The Big Ten has tie-ins with eight bowls—but it has only 10 bowl-eligible schools, as Penn State and Ohio State are on NCAA and banned from the postseason in 2012.
+Six weeks are in the books, and the bowl picture is coming into a bit sharper focus … a bit.
+To review: The Big Ten has tie-ins with eight bowls—but it has only 10 bowl-eligible schools, as Penn State and Ohio State are banned from the postseason in 2012.

 Find out more about: Bowl projections